meltano/meltano/docs/src/handbook/README.md

 1. Use `FYI @username` when you want someone to be aware of what's being discussed, but they're not required to take action.
 1. Use `@username` when you want someone to take a specific action, such as contributing to the discussion or answering a question.
 1. Always remember that some people only work through GitLab TODOs, so if they're not directly mentioned, they will not receive a notification.
-1. Be mindful that issues and MRs are public by default, and our communication in them can be viewed by our community.
+1. Be mindful that most issues and MRs are public by default (unless the project is private or the issue confidential), and our communication in them can be viewed by our community.
 Please always consider how we present ourselves to the public.

 #### Email guidelines